We're here to help

 Obviously, HMRC has to draw a firm line between micro-businesses and small businesses for tax and accounting purposes.
 So its definition of a micro-business is bound to be prescriptive.

-In addition, some reports treat sole traders as separate entities while others will include them in small business or micro-business categories.
+Some stats reports will also treat sole traders as separate entities while others include them in small business or micro-business categories.
 (The best, of course, will show you both.)

 What's the difference between a small business and micro-business?